 One of the key benefits of cloud servers for businesses lies in the fact that the information is stored in the cloud versus on a physical drive.
 This means that if any hardware is corrupted at the business's actual physical location, the data stored on this hardware can be retrieved from the cloud server.
 This is a huge advantage for businesses of all types – as maintaining accurate information is vital.

 When seeking a hosting service that offers cloud servers, ensure that the company doesn't oversell its cloud.
 This means that if all users attempted to work at maximum bandwidth simultaneously, the server would fail.
 Reputable companies won't oversell their clouds, which ensures reliable operation for your site at all times.

 Also, keep security in mind as you use a cloud server.
 Your information isn't stored on a local physical hard drive but a virtual server.
 This means that passwords should be strong and robust enough to ensure the safety of your data.

-Cloud servers have proven to be among the most secure and user-friendly ways of managing a company’s information.
-While not as warm and fuzzy as a puffy white cloud of data up in the sky, a secure room full of cloud servers makes a compelling statement to any business seeking secure and reliable hosting services.
+Cloud servers have proven to be among the most secure and user-friendly ways of managing a company's information.
+While not as warm and fuzzy as a puffy white cloud of data up in the sky, a secure room full of cloud servers makes a compelling statement to any business seeking safe and reliable hosting services.